-Once the standardisation has been undertaken, the two datasets reconcile closely - with reconciliation differences for claim awards totalling approximately \$2.8m (31 March 2019: \$2.5m).
+Once the standardisation has been undertaken, the two datasets reconcile closely - with differences for claim awards totalling approximately \$2.8m (31 March 2020: \$2.8m).

 Our approach for each claim record has been to take the maximum value of the two databases for each claim record.
 This results in the following overall totals being used in our analysis: